peeweep/supersm/README.md

 ### Features

-This software looks like [GNU Stow](https://www.gnu.org/software/stow/), but somethings different:
+This software looks like [GNU Stow](https://www.gnu.org/software/stow/), but something different:

 1. Don't need `--no-folding` anymore.
     Only symlink files, not folder.